dustinmschroeder/dustinmschroeder.github.io/publications/publication_page.markdown

 **D.M.
 Schroeder**, C. Grima. *Estimating Radar Sounding Losses Through Rough Ice Surfaces*, in preparation for IEEE Geoscience and Remote Sensing Letters

-M. Haynes and **D.M.
-Schroeder**.
-An Hybrid Eikonal/Point Target Model for Icy Satellite Radar Souding, in preparation for IEEE Transactions on Antennas and Propagation

 ---

 <a name="technical"></a>